-A down-and-dirty musical set in the world of working-class New York, tells a story of a husband's journey into infidelity and redemption when he must choose between his seductive mistress and his beleaguered wife.
+This down-and-dirty musical set in the world of working-class New York tells the story of a husband's journey into infidelity and redemption when he must choose between his seductive mistress and his beleaguered wife.

 When Nick first comes into the house toward the beginning of the movie, his daughter's band is playing outside.
 When he shuts the front door, the music volume does not change.
 It should become more muffled with the door shut.
 See more »